How to manage your customer journey like a railway tycoon

 But remember, your role in this is to be the Railroad Tycoon.
 You need to oversee and control your marketing railroad, make sure that enough passengers are moving through the journey, and keep an eye on bottlenecks at each station.

 Just as your marketing railroad reacts to each customer, you will occasionally need to change things, perhaps re-route a few trains, or even add in a few more railroads.

 Why you should build your own marketing automation railroad

 So that’s the plan in place.
 But we’ve also got evidence to back this up.
 We’ve found that when Websand users put these types of plans in place, their marketing engagement (in terms of open rates) increases by up to 300%, and that in turn increases the overall customer value within their business, the best we’ve seen so far is an increase of 15% over a 6 months period.

-If you’d like to know more, fill out the form below and let’s make you a Tycoon with your very own marketing railroad!
+If you’d like to know more, click the box below and let’s make you a Tycoon with your very own marketing railroad!
 All aboard!